Ashok-Migration/Infra/Modules/ARM/StreamAnalytics/2019-11-28/readme.md

-# StreamAnalytics
+# StreamAnalytics Cluster

 This template deploys a Stream Analytics Job, with optional configuration of inputs, outputs, and functions, and a default transformation.

 ## Resources

-- Microsoft.StreamAnalytics/streamingjobs
-- Microsoft.StreamAnalytics/streamingjobs/transformations
-- Microsoft.StreamAnalytics/streamingjobs/inputs
-- Microsoft.StreamAnalytics/streamingjobs/outputs
+- Microsoft.StreamAnalytics/clusters
-- Microsoft.StreamAnalytics/streamingjobs/functions
+- Microsoft.StreamAnalytics/clusters/privateendpoints

 ## Parameters